 Students must not attempt to borrow equipment from another candidate during the exam.

-Only items required for the exam may be taken into the examination room - no bags, coats, books, papers or electronic devices of any kind.
+Only items required for the exam may be taken into the exam room - no bags, coats, books, papers or electronic devices of any kind.
+Bags should be left in lockers.

-Before the Examination
+Before the Exam